halex5000/ld-articles/Zapier/Connect Almost Anything to LaunchDarkly with Zapier.md

 #### 2. Filter the flag event data.

-Our prior step triggered the automation based upon any flag update, but we only want to trigger this automation if the flag is turned on, not when some other form of update is made.
+The last step triggered the automation based upon any flag update, but for our campaign we only want to trigger this automation if the flag is turned on, not when any other update is made.
 To accomplish this, we'll use a built in action provided by [Zapier called a filter](https://help.zapier.com/hc/en-us/articles/8496276332557-Add-conditions-to-Zaps-with-filter) (aka "Only continue if...").
 The filter will allow us to look for specifics in the data response from LaunchDarkly and only run the rest of the automation when the response meets our criteria.

 In our case, we want to parse the message portion of the response from LaunchDarkly and look to ensure it contains text indicating that the flag was turned on.